• Skip to primary navigation

 This attraction features Audio-Animatronic figures, digital rear-projection images on a 72-foot screen, and classic patriotic songs.
 Your hosts, Benjamin Franklin and Mark Twain, walk you through landmark events in American history.

-Epcot's American Adventure
+The American Adventure in Epcot.

 The Hall of Flags